WhatWR/datawow-test/README.md

 - **Community**:
     - Represents the community entity under which posts can be organized.
     - Each community can have multiple posts associated with it.

+## Dependency

+"@nestjs/jwt": "^10.2.0",
+for using jwt for authentication
+"@nestjs/swagger": "^7.4.2",

+for easy to testing api
+"@prisma/client": "^5.20.0",
+"prisma": "^5.20.0",

+for ORM

+## Dependency

+"@nestjs/jwt": "^10.2.0",
+for using jwt for authentication
+"@nestjs/swagger": "^7.4.2",

+for easy to testing api
+"@prisma/client": "^5.20.0",
+"prisma": "^5.20.0",

+for ORM

+The backend for this project is built using NestJS.
+You can find the backend repository [here]([https://google.com/](https://github.com/WhatWR/datawow-test/tree/main/backend))

+The frontend for this project is built using Next.js.
+You can find the frontend repository [here]([https://google.com/](https://github.com/WhatWR/datawow-test/tree/main/frontend)).